 Ouabache Trails Park is two miles north of Vincennes off of Ft.
 Knox Road.
 The 254-acre park on the Wabash River features four miles of marked trails, picnic areas & playgrounds in a beautiful wooded setting.

 Fox Ridge Nature Park is a 95-acre public use nature park.
 The focus of the park is to allow the public a space for recreation, which means walking and hiking, bicycling, fishing and exploring the natural world that inhabits the park.
-There are picnic tables and a shelter house on site.
+There are picnic tables and a shelter house on site for all your afternoon picnic needs.

-Visit the George Rogers Clark National Historical Park for a picnic.
-Take a tour of the largest federal monument outside of Washington DC.
+Nothing quite says Knox County like the George Rogers Clark Memorial.
+Take your lunch break at the park and enjoy the historic site.
+While you’re there, take a tour of the largest federal monument outside of Washington DC.
 The park has tables near the parking lot.

 Kimmell Park offers panoramic views of the Wabash River and an overlook with scenic stair-step seating leading to the water’s edge.
 Park benches and picnic tables provide a perfect setting for a picnic on the river.
+They’ve also recently added a new shelter house perfect for an afternoon picnic.
 Walking trails welcome students and the community to take in views of the river.